A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-The next reduction step is to Hamiltonian cycle in planar undirected bipartite graphs (see also~\cite{ItaiPS82}); one can just replace each vertex $v$ of $G_1$ with two vertices, $v_{in}$ and $v_{out}$, connected by an edge, and for each arc $uv$ of $G_1$, we add the edge $u_{out}v_{in}$ to the new graph $G_2$.
+The next reduction step is to \textsc{Hamiltonian Cycle} in planar undirected bipartite graphs (see also~\cite{ItaiPS82}); one can just replace each vertex $v$ of $G_1$ with two vertices, $v_{in}$ and $v_{out}$, connected by an edge, and for each arc $uv$ of $G_1$, we add the edge $u_{out}v_{in}$ to the new graph $G_2$.
 Note that by introducing a $2$-refinement in the drawing of $G_1$, we can add the new vertices and change the edges accordingly, therefore we get a drawing of $G_2$ in an $O(n)\times O(n)$ grid.
-Using this graph, we can follow the proof by Itai, Papadimitriou, and Szwarcfiter~\cite{ItaiPS82} from this point onwards: we can make the above drawing of $G_2$ into a ``parity preserving embedding'' (see their Lemma~2.2), and follow the proof from there.
-The final graph that they arrive at is an induced grid graph, that is now guaranteed to fit in an $O(n)\times O(n)$ grid; this gives us the lower bound in $2$ dimensions.
+Using this graph, we can follow the proof by Itai, Papadimitriou, and Szwarcfiter~\cite{ItaiPS82} from this point onwards: we can make the above drawing of $G_2$ into a \emph{parity preserving embedding} in a 3-refinement.
+This is a grid drawing where the left and right side of the bipartite graph are mapped to even and odd grid points respectively.
+Next, they take a 9-refinement of the underlying grid, and substitute vertices with the nine vertices covered by a $2\times 2$ grid square.
+Each edge becomes a \emph{tentacle}, connecting two such grid squares.
+A tentacle is a width $2$ grid path (see Figure~\ref{fig:tentacle}), which allows one to model the Hamiltonian cycle passing the edge by ``snaking'' through it, or to do a long detour, which happens for tentacles that correspond to edges that are not in the original Hamiltonian cycle in $G_2$.
+The final graph we get is an induced grid graph, that is now guaranteed to fit in an $O(n)\times O(n)$ grid.
+This concludes the proof of the lower bound in $2$ dimensions.

 For higher dimensions, we can reuse the variable, clause and wire (XOR) gadgets we gained in the $2$-dimensional construction.
 Notice that the XOR-crossing gadgets are not necessary.
-The one additional thing to take care of is that we need to place the variable gadgets and the clause gadgets along a cycle, that is, we need to run a ``snake'' (a width two grid path, see~\cite{ItaiPS82}) through these gadgets; essentially, we need to run this snake through our point sets $P$ and $Q$ in the cube wiring.
-This is again easy to do: one just needs to take a Hamiltonian path on the variable gadgets in the bottom facet, and connect its ends to the ends of the Hamiltonian path drawn on the clause gadgets in the top facet.
+The one additional thing to take care of is that we need to place the variable gadgets and the clause gadgets along a cycle, that is, we need to run a tentacle through these gadgets; essentially, we need to run this strip through our point sets $P$ and $Q$ in the cube wiring.
+To this end, one just needs to take a Hamiltonian path on the variable gadgets in the bottom facet, and connect its ends to the ends of the Hamiltonian path drawn on the clause gadgets in the top facet.
 We illustrate the approach in three dimensions in Figure~\ref{fig:3dhamcycle}.